Abstract Submission Deadline – March 6, 2018

 Please call Bobbi Rose at (813) 974-6158, or send another email if you do not hear back in this time.

-Decisions by the abstract review committee are expected by mid-March; notification will be by email.
+Decisions by the abstract review committee are expected by late-March; notification will be by email.
 The program does not provide any support for abstract presenters.
 Abstract presenters must register to attend the conference.